Park and Slide

-We would like to thank the following local organisations and companies for their kind support!
+We would like to thank the following local organisations and companies for their kind support.
 Funding to help pay for additional security on site, came from Business West.
 Cowbells were provided by Hobgoblin Music Shop.
-Funding from EveryoneActive enabled a durable slide section to been made.
+Funding from EveryoneActive enabled a durable slide section to be made.
 Insurance was provided by Park Insurance.
-SpiritPR have managed the press and media with great finess!
+SpiritPR have managed the press and media with great finesse!
 Thank you Entuplet for managing the ballot and ticketing.
-Thanks of course go to Bristol Event Volunteers, Bristol City Council, Richmond Event Management and AP security.
+Thanks of course also go to Bristol Event Volunteers, Bristol City Council, Richmond Event Management and AP security.

 Inspired by Park and Slide

-As a consequence of Park and Slide, several commercial companies have sprung up, installing slides in cities across the globe.
-Its become a multimillion dollar business!
+As a consequence of the success of Park and Slide, several commercial companies have sprung up, installing slides in cities across the globe.
+It has become a multi-million dollar business!